• Skip to main content

 • Week 3: Onomatopoeia and Couplets

 The other pleasant surprise about this writing challenge is how funny it is.
 Every exercise and activity makes us dissolve into giggles!
-That is why I decided to change this week's planned "metaphor" to "hyperbole".
+Originally I had planned the final week to teach metaphor, but based on our experience, "hyperbole" seemed like a great way to end the challenge on a hilarious note.

 Writing Challenge #1: Hyperbole